 Report

 Share concerns with the DSL as soon as possible via CPOMS or by hand written from where there is an interruption in the internet service.
-(Annex 2)

 If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children’s services social care department directly.